-It is a harsh reality to grasp, but some of the world’s favorite brands use toxic, life threatening chemicals that somehow have been approved for general consumption.
+It's a harsh reality to grasp, but some of our favorite brands use toxic, life threatening chemicals that somehow have been approved for general consumption.

-You'll want to check your home for these ingredients and do your best to eliminate them!
+You'll want to check your home for these ingredients and do your best to eliminate them from your home!

-Phthalates are plasticizers that allow for plastic products to be more flexible and durable.
-When your skin comes in constant contact with these plastics the phthalates begin to absorb into your pores.
+Phthalates are chemicals that allow for plastic products to be more flexible and durable.
+When your skin comes in constant contact with these plastics, the phthalates can begin to absorb into your skin.

 “The most widely used phthalates are di(2-ethylhexyl) phthalate (DEHP), diisodecyl phthalate, and diisononyl phthalate.” - SafeCosmetics.Org

-Be sure to check for phthalates in your home, as you can see, they are commonly used in consumer goods.
+Be sure to check for phthalates in your home, as you can see, they are commonly used in a variety of consumer goods.

 The most commonly used parabens are methylparaben, propylparaben, and butylparaben, according to the FDA.
 Look for these names on the labels of products that you use.

-BPA has also been linked to asthma, obesity, and breast cancer.
+BPA has also been linked to health conditions such as asthma and obesity.
 More companies are becoming aware and are making changes, but the responsibility will always fall on the consumer to become wiser when out shopping.

 Sodium Lauryl Sulfate or SLS is a very common chemical used in skin and body care products, mainly to create foam when lathered.
-SLS is similar to Phthalates in that it is used to penetrate the skin quicker which can serve to be a major issue when coupled with other toxic chemicals that are in the product.
+SLS is similar to Phthalates in that it is used to penetrate the skin quickly, which can serve to be a major issue when coupled with other toxic chemicals that may be in the product.

-While there has been debates about the safety of SLS and ALS (Ammonium Laurel Sulfate), we encourage our readers to still be aware of the potential dangers that come with consuming these chemicals.
+While there has been debates about the safety of SLS and ALS (Ammonium Laurel Sulfate), we encourage our readers to still be aware of the potential dangers that come with using products that contain these chemicals.

 Formaldehyde is another commonly preserving chemical mainly known for its use in embalming.
-What many people may not know is that Formaldehyde was considered a Cancer causing agent by the National Cancer Institute.
+What many people may not know is that Formaldehyde also has the potential to cause health problems.

-Consumption of Formaldehyde can result in low testosterone, impotency, irritation, and even death.
+Consumption of Formaldehyde can result in low testosterone, impotency, skin irritation, and even death.

 “Formaldehyde is an irritant compound, which can elicit adverse respiratory responses in children and adults.
 After acute inhalation, irritation of eyes, nose and throat are observed in different patients.
 Exposure to high concentration (>120 mg mm-3) of FA vapour caused hypersalivation, acute dyspnea, vomiting, vascular spasm, convulsion and finally death.” - National Institutes of Health

-A great way to reduce your exposure to formaldehyde is to keep plants in your home.
-Plants can bind up toxins and neutralize them.
-Read our article on the best plants to purify your home!
+A great way to reduce your exposure to formaldehyde is to grow plants in your home.
+Certain plants can bind up toxins and neutralize them.
+Read our article on thebest plants to purify your home!

 It is extremely important to do your part in avoiding these toxins and the products that contain them.
 The first course of action should be to eliminate as many of these products from your home as soon as possible.

 Follow up by being a more conscious consumer when you shop your local markets.
-Always read the ingredients before purchasing your goods to make sure they are safe to consume.
+Always read the ingredient listing before purchasing to make sure they are safe to consume/use.